Posted by Dom Orlandi, President of DaVinci on May 10, 2018 11:06:18 AM

 Dry mouth.
 Pounding heart.
 Sleepless nights.

-Our always-connected digital culture, along with the disappearing boundaries between work and personal life, take a lot of well deserved blame for increased anxiety and sleeplessness among adults.
+Our always-connected digital culture, along with the disappearing boundaries between work and personal life, take a lot of well deserved blame for increased anxiousness among adults.
 Poor diet and not enough exercise are other contributing factors as well.

 But lifestyle is not the only culprit.